Nikon D800 vs Sony A6300

 - More modern: Reflects 3 years and 11 months of technical progress since the D800 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the D800 emerges as the winner of the contest (15 : 13 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the D800 comes out slightly ahead of the A6300 (15 : 14 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon D800 and the Sony A6300 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.